ex-nerd/prep/README.rst

 pre
   - Items in this section are processed before prep touches any files
+  - Currently supports the following commands:
-  - Currently supports one command:  run (or run.name1, run.name2, ...)
+    - run (or run.name1, run.name2, ...)
+    - set.NAME (runs a shell command and sets var NAME to its output)
   - Values that look like python repr() data for basic structures will be interpreted as such (e.g. ``['item1','item2']`` will be interpreted as a list object).
-  - Template interpolation *is* allowed in these options, so you can do things like use a command to send the prep time and mode to a log program.

 post
   - Identical to **pre** above, but runs after file processing

 |

+Template interpolation is allowed in **files**, **pre**, and **post** so you can do things like use the output of a command to set a variable containing a password value, or send generated files to environment-specific directory names.

 Except for **prep**, you can also create mode- and host- and user-specific variants of each directive, which will override the common config options